 1. Choose Treats That Are Less Sweet

-Have you seen all the yummy low sugar candy lately?
-Brands such as Smart Sweets are starting to cater to those who are looking for a tasty way to celebrate this sweet Halloween season but without all the added sugar.
+Have you seen all the yummy low-sugar candy lately?
+Brands such as Smart Sweets are starting to cater to those looking for a tasty way to celebrate this sweet Halloween season without all the added sugar.
 If your kids want a sugary treat, try using low-sugar options.
 They’ll never know the difference!

 2. Don’t Make It All About Candy